patricksurry/TaliForth2/platform/README.md

    and `kernel_kbhit` (optional), along with the `s_kernel_id` string to show on startup.

 4. Define the 65c02 reset and interrupt vectors at $fffa-$ffff, if needed.

+5. (optional) If your platform is configurable, use conditional assembly based on the `CONFIG` symbol, e.g. `.if CONFIG="c65" ... .endif`.

 ### Tali Forth 2 memory layout